streetstoriesems

 “I GOTTA GO!
 You can’t leave me here!”

 When we reached our ambulance and loaded our actual patient into the vehicle, the usual discussion among the NYPD began as to who was going to escort the patient to the trauma hospital.
 With the added impediment of the complaining woman dressed in pink, a potential delay was gearing up to become even longer.
-Our patient needed to go right away.
+Our patient needed to leave right away.

 There is some dispute over the issue of patient abandonment which factored into our last-minute decision to take the woman along with us.
 Aside from the fact that our adrenaline stores were starting to wane, breaking down our wall of resistance, a very real question about whether or not we were violating our certification came into play.